jonmurphy1618/artisan-keycap/build_log.md

+## 190506
+- css edited to look acceptable
+-

 ## 190503
 - add try/except to colorscan so all images get values
 - fixed colorscan.py to add 0 color values for failed images